10 Reasons to Bring Your Student Group to Savannah

 Savannah has several favorite restaurants that offer boxed lunches for your students to enjoy in one of 22 beautiful squares.

-Savannah’s past is told through the many house museums and cultural centers that populate the area.
-Visit the birthplace of Juliette Gordon Low, founder of the Girl Scouts, or the Owens-Thomas House, generally considered to be the finest example of Regency architecture in America, which also features one of the few intact slave quarters in the U.S.
+Savannah’s story is shared in the many museum homes and cultural centers throughout the area.
+Visit the birthplace of Juliette Gordon Low, founder of the Girl Scouts, and the Owens-Thomas House & Slave Quarters Museum, generally considered to be the finest example of Regency architecture in America and featuring one of the few remaining urban slave quarters in the country.

 At the American Prohibition Museum, take a journey through the institution and repeal of the 18th Amendment, complete with over 200 original artifacts.
 Your students will be immersed in the history as they take photos with Al Capone, dance the Charleston (a favorite of the flappers) and feel the weight of a Tommy gun.